Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory

-A crucial feature of this power counting for implementing the Faddeev equation is the significantly smaller number of channels at LO compared to subleading orders.
+A crucial feature of this power counting for implementing the Faddeev equation is the significantly smaller number of channels at LO compared to subleading orders, as shown in Table~\ref{tab:NNChannels}.
 We leverage this feature to implement a perturbative treatment of the subleading interactions.
-To this end, the whole space of $3N$ channels $\mathscr{C}$ is decomposed into two sets.
-The first, $\mathscr{A}$, consists of Jacobi partial waves whose two-body subsystem is acted upon by the LO interactions, $\cs{1}{0}$, $\csd$, and $\chp{3}{0}$.
+To this end, the full space of $3N$ channels, $\mathscr{C}$, is decomposed into two sets.
+The first, $\mathscr{A}$, consists of Jacobi partial waves whose two-body subsystem is subject to the LO interactions $\cs{1}{0}$, $\csd$, and $\chp{3}{0}$.
 The remaining channels form the complementary set $\mathscr{B}$: